lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 > [!Note]
 >
-> Like promise.then, await allows us to use thenable objects.
+> Like promise.then, await allows us to use promise-like objects.

-## Generators, advanced iteration
+## Generators, Advanced Iteration

 ### Generators

 Regular functions return only one, single value (or nothing).

 Generators can return ("yield") multiple values, one after another, on-demand.
 They work great with iterables, allowing to create data streams with ease.

 ```js
 function* generateSequence() {